wangfu91/UsnParser/README.md

-# NTFS USN Parser
+# Windows USN Change Journal Parser

- A command utility for NTFS to search the MFT & monitoring the changes of USN Journal.
+ A command utility for NTFS/ReFS to search the MFT & monitoring the changes of USN Journal.

 ## Usage